MadsLang/AcademicPaper/README.md

 # AcademicPaper

-My template in R Markdown for an academic paper
+This is my R Markdown template for an academic paper.